kubeages/tsm-cloud-burster/README.md

 - Replace <REMOTE_K8S_CERT> with the Certificate of the remote K8s cluster
 - Replace <REMOTE_K8S_DATA> with the Key of the remote K8s cluster

+Note: if you want to use your own image, just replace

+> image: tanzueseemea/tsm-cloud-burster

+with

+> image: <YOUR_REGISTRY>/<YOUR_REPO>/tsm-cloud-burster

 ## Deploying the app into K8s